 Self-awareness is imperative for change

 Rob has earned a Masters degree (MA) in Psychological Studies with a concentration in Sport and Exercise Psychology at Seton Hall University (SHU), and has completed his Certification in Sport Psychology from SHU.
 He is a Certified Professional Coach from IPEC, an International Federation Coaching Affiliate.
+Additionally, he has received his certifications in the following body based modalities: Somatic Experiencing, Focusing, and Brainspotting.
 His undergraduate degree is from Tulane University.

 Rob’s articles have been published by the USPTA, ITA, USTA and other nationwide publications (see news section).
 Rob is an accomplished 5.0 tennis player and USPTA certified coach.
 He has coached the NJ State Champion in 2006, and received the 2007 Coach of the Year Award for high school women’s tennis.
 He also received the 2008 USPTA Eastern Division High School Coach of the Year Award.
 He continues to coach the 16 and under USTA- Eastern zonal team.